Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric 7.1 High CPU Fabric.exe One Node.md

 Starting in version Service Fabric 7.1, you may experience high cpu on process fabric.exe on one node in the cluster.
 This applies to Service Fabric Runtime 7.1 versions prior to CU5, you can review the version number noted in [Service Fabric 7.1 CU5 Release Nodes](https://github.com/microsoft/service-fabric/blob/master/release_notes/Service-Fabric-71CU5-releasenotes.md).

-If you had previously applied the original mitigation please move to the [Resolution](#Resolution) section.
+If you had previously applied the original mitigation please move to the [Mitigation](#Mitigation) section.

 ## Symptoms